-Action 5.1 - Complete an inventory (including analyses and case studies) of the spectrum of governance arrangements available to manage the whalewatching sector.
+Action 5.1 - Complete an inventory (including analyses and case studies) of the spectrum of governance arrangements including implementation schemes available to manage the whalewatching sector.

-Action 5.2 - Complete an inventory of measures currently utilised to minimise impacts on cetaceans and their habitats arising from whalewatching actions.
+Action 5.2 - Complete an inventory of measures currently utilised to minimise potential impacts on cetaceans and their habitats arising from whalewatching actions.